What to Do If Your Dog Gets Stung by a Bee

 Most dogs that I see for anaphylaxis are reported to have vomited once followed by collapsing, and when I perform a physical exam, I generally see pale gums and a poor pulse, indicating a state of shock.

 What to Do if Your Dog is Stung by a Bee or Insect

-Veterinary attention is required if your dog is showing any signs of an allergic reaction.
+You need to take your dog to the vet if they have been stung by a bee and show any signs of an allergic reaction.
 While seeking medical care, you can also remember the A-Bee-Cs of bites and stings:

 “A” is for Assist

 When a honeybee stings a dog, its stinger becomes detached from its body and the bee dies.
 What’s left in the dog is the stinger and a tiny piece of fleshy-looking tissue, the venom sac.
 Wasps or bumblebees, on the other hand, can sting repeatedly because their stingers do not detach.